 Azure DNS manages DNS records and ensures routing to the correct Azure Front Door endpoint.

-The architecture uses Azure Active Directory (Azure AD) as the identity provider for authentication.
+The architecture uses Microsoft Entra ID as the identity provider for authentication.

 Once routed to the appropriate region, Application Gateway routes and load balances, directing requests to the appropriate Azure App Service.

 For this architecture, using App Service is the preferred service for: